Kiendeleo/docker-apache-php-composer-drupal8/Readme.md

 This container starts with a Ubuntu Server image and layers on apache2, php7.2 and composer.
 It then creates Drupal 8 website using Composer.

 ## Tags
-`latest` This is the only maintaned version.
+`22.04` This is the only maintaned version.
 It stayes with the current LTS version of Ubuntu

 ## How to use this container